aa29zzjj/Project-2-Client-Server/README.md

 ## Task 4 Use the IntelliJ Project Name "Project2Task4"

-This is almost the same task as Task 3.
+0. This is almost the same task as Task 3.
 The only difference is you will use TCP rather than UDP.
 Make the necessary modifications to EchoServerTCP.java and EchoClientTCP.java so that they behave the same way as does your solution to Task 3.
+Rename these files "RemoteVariableClientTCP.java" and "RemoteVariableServerTCP.java".

-EchoServerTCP.java
+EchoServerTCP.java from Coulouris text

 ```
 import java.net.*;